 I tested this feature using a WD My Passport SSD and got the averaged sustained copy speed of around 150 MB/s, one of the fastest I’ve seen.
-It was slower than that of the Netgear RAX12, which has a speedier 5Gbps LAN port and beefier CPU.
+It was slower than the Netgear RAX120, which has a speedier 5Gbps LAN port and a beefier CPU.

 When I switched to use a regular Gigabit LAN port, the GT-AX11000 still did quite well.
 It averaged some 90 MB/s for writing and some 112 MB/s for reading.